Contents: Diesel engines ↡ Petrol engines ↡

 4. Remove the profile sealing ring from the left sensor and install it on the tank.

-6. Connect the electrical wire of the right stock sensor.
+6. Connect the electrical wire of the right reserve sensor.

-7. Install the right sensor with a new profile o-ring.
+7. Install the right sensor with a new profile sealing ring.

 9. Tighten the round nuts to 85Nm.

-10. Put the fuel inlet and outlet hose on the left sensor and secure with clamps.
+10. Place the fuel supply and outlet hose on the left sensor and secure with clamps.

-12. Check the sealing cord of the fuel tank cap and replace if necessary.
+12. Check the fuel tank cap sealing cord and replace if necessary.

-13. Install the cover and screw it on the bottom.
+13. Install the lid and screw it onto the bottom.

-15. Tilt back or install the seat cushion.
+15. Fold back or install the seat cushion.

-16. Connect the negative cable (-) to the battery when the ignition is off.
-Install the cabin air filter box.
-Enter the radio code and set the time on the clock.
+16. Connect the negative (-) cable to the battery with the ignition off.
+Reinstall the cabin air filter box.
+Enter the radio code and set the clock.

-2. Loosen the round nut with a cam wrench (5) fuel pump and fuel gauge (2).
-If the specified tool is not available, unscrew the sensor using a spanner or hardwood rod and light hammer blows.
+2. Use a cam wrench to loosen the round nut (5) of the fuel pump and the fuel level sensor (2).
+If the specified tool is not available, loosen the sensor using a gas wrench or a hardwood rod and light hammer blows.

 4. Disconnect the fuel supply hose from the fuel pump.

-Note.
-The right sensor and the fuel pump form a single unit.
+Note: The right sensor and fuel pump form a single unit.

-6. Disconnect the fuel outlet hose from the right sensor.
+6. Disconnect the fuel return hose from the right sensor.

 7. Carefully remove the fuel pump with the right sensor from the fuel tank.
-Place a rag on and wipe off any leaking fuel.
+Place a rag underneath and wipe off any leaking fuel.

 Installation